 One of my favorite sayings is, “A tired puppy is a good puppy!”
-Stimulate your puppy’s mind and body with age-appropriate activities and toys, like the JW Pet Wobbling Ball dog toy, during the day.
-This will help you bond with him and use up his energy.
-As your puppy grows up, he will need more exercise.
+Stimulate your puppy’s mind and body with age-appropriate activities and toys, like the KONG Puppy Dog Toy, during the day.
+A top-rated puppy product from Chewy.com is the Puppy Goody Box, which is filled with toys and chews for young dogs.

-2. Keep bedtime calm.
+Keep bedtime calm.

 Try to avoid intense games of tug or other exciting activities that get your puppy aroused and amped up within the last half hour or so before bedtime.
 Many dogs enjoy routines: My dogs know that when I brush my teeth at night, it is almost time for bed.

-3. Make sure he has peed and pooped.
+Make sure they have peed and pooped.

 Sometimes when puppies go outside, they get distracted by the sights and sounds of the world and forget that they are out there for a reason.
 An “empty” puppy will sleep much longer than one who needs to go.

-4. Make his crate comfortable.
+Make their crate comfortable.

-Many dogs enjoy soft blankets, such as the Frisco sherpa dog blanket, to curl up with at night in their dog crate.
+Many dogs enjoy soft blankets, such as the Frisco Sherpa dog blanket, to curl up with at night in their dog crate.
 Consider the temperature and time of year when choosing the bedding that will be most comfortable for your pup: No one wants flannel bedding when it’s 90 degrees out!

-5. Give him something to chew on.
+Give them something to chew on.

 Chewing is a calming activity that all dogs enjoy; even more so when your puppy is teething!
 Some people give their dogs a biscuit or an edible chew at bedtime, like the Nylabone Healthy Edibles Puppy lamb and apple dog bone treats, or you can give your pup a bone or toy.
 I recommend a toy that doesn’t have squeakers.
-Having a dog toy or bone in the crate will also help to keep your puppy quietly entertained if he wakes up before you do.
+Having a dog toy or bone in the crate will also help to keep your puppy quietly entertained if they wake up before you do.